 The Residence Life system includes freshman and upperclass residences that provide secure and comfortable living spaces for study and personal development.
-Residential freshmen are assigned with their classmates to residence halls where they are supported in their academic programs, personal development and leadership opportunities by Residence Life staff and Jesuit counselors.
+Residential freshmen are assigned with their classmates to halls where they are supported in their academic programs, personal development and leadership opportunities.

 Upperclass students may select from a range of housing options that include traditional halls with single and double rooms, suite-style halls with semi-private baths, University houses and townhouse apartments.
-Upperclass students may also choose a Theme House that provides intense experiences in Spanish language and culture, community service or wellness.
 The University also provides limited apartment-style housing for graduate students.